GluuFederation/gluu-docker/examples/kubernetes/gke/README.md

             NAME                   TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)                      AGE
             ingress-nginx          LoadBalancer   10.11.254.183   35.240.221.38   80:30306/TCP,443:30247/TCP   1m

 1. In the example above, the external IP is set to `35.240.221.38`.
-Adjust the hostname from `kube.gluu.local` in `oxauth.yaml` to the hostname you applied earlier while generating the configuration.
+Adjust the hostname from `demoexample.gluu.org` in `oxauth.yaml` to the hostname you applied earlier while generating the configuration.
 Pass the value as seen below to deploy oxAuth:

             NGINX_IP=NGINX_EXTERNAL_IP sh deploy-pod.sh